Best Low Carb Cat Food (2026)

 How do we evaluate cat food quality?

-We analyze guaranteed analysis data, ingredient lists, and calculate dry matter basis nutrients.
-Quality indicators include named meat sources, absence of fillers, appropriate protein levels above 40%, and carbohydrate content below 10%.
+We analyze guaranteed analysis data, ingredient lists, and dry matter basis nutrients.
+When ash is available, the carbohydrate estimate starts with 100 - (protein + fat + fiber + moisture + ash), then we compare named meat sources, fillers, protein levels, and whether carbs stay below 10%.

 What's the difference between wet and dry low carb food?